-4. Shirts or blouses shall be appropriately fastened in accord with the design of that shirt or blouse.
-The length shall extend beyond the waist level.
+- Shirts or blouses shall be appropriately fastened in accord with the design of that shirt or blouse.
+The length shall extend beyond the tips of the fingers.

-5. Clothing that exposes underwear or body parts in an indecent or vulgar manner is prohibited.
+- Clothing that exposes undergarments, underwear or body parts in an indecent or vulgar manner is prohibited.

-6. Transparent or see-through tops, bare midriff, strapless, low-cut clothing, or tops and outfits that provide minimum coverage or are of a suggestive nature are prohibited; halters, backless dresses or tops, tube tops, tank tops, muscle shirts, or any clothing which may be distracting are prohibited.
+- Transparent or see-through tops, bare midriff, strapless, low-cut clothing, or tops and outfits that provide minimum coverage or are of a suggestive nature are prohibited; halters, backless dresses or tops, tube tops, spaghetti strap tank tops, muscle shirts, or any clothing which may be distracting are prohibited.

-12. Adornments that, in the principal’s judgment could cause injury, be a safety risk or cause a disruption to the school environment may not be worn.
+- Adornments or piercings may not be worn except in the ears.
 Examples of prohibited adornments include, but are not limited to, hoops or rings attached to the nose, eyebrow, cheeks or lips.

 - The wearing on campus of hats, caps, headgear (including hoodies) or sunglasses except in conjunction with designated school-approved uniforms or at authorized athletic practices or activities is prohibited.
 There may be certain exceptions for medical conditions and physical education classes held outside.
 The principal will determine these exceptions.

 - Clothing with slogans or advertising which by its controversial or obscene nature disrupts the educational setting is prohibited.